Akagi201/ffmpeg-player/README.md

 by `avcodec_decode_video2()`.

 ### `simple-update`
 * SU（Simple Update）Version solved 2 problems above.
 It create a thread to send SDL Event every 40ms to tell the main loop to decode and show video frames.

+### `decoder-pure`
+* A pure decoder.
+Only use libavcodec (Without libavformat).